 The Robert Vines Medal for Clinical Excellence in Paediatric Endocrinology and the Norman Wettenhall Medal for Research and Innovation were established in 2006 to recognise outstanding APEG members.
+The APEG Medal for excellence in Nursing, Allied Health or Laboratory Science was added in 2021 to recognise these members of APEG.

 Eligibility and criteria